pocession/JapanHousePrice/README.md

 ```

 ## 4.2.
 Loading csv data into R
 In this version, I only use data from Kanagawa prefecture.
-There should be total 29 variables here.
+There should be total 29 variables in the raw data.

 ## 4.3.
 Data wrangling
 Before performing the analysis, the data needs to be wrangled.
 I first wrangle numeric and then character variables.